waikereru/waikereru.github.io/_pages/1769-garden.md

 There they were sketched by **Sydney Parkinson**, the Quaker artist; classified and described by Banks and Solander using the Linnaean method of counting the pistels and stamens on their flowers; and pressed between pages of a commentary on Milton’s *Paradise Lost.*  Many of these pressed plants still survive in herbaria collections in the United Kingdom, Australia and New Zealand.

 Banks and Solander collected 73 new species of plants in Turanganui-a-Kiwa; 115 in Anaura Bay; and 193 in Uawa (Tolaga Bay).
+52 of these species are currently represented in the garden.